-A practicum is an essential part of a student’s public health training as they develop into a new public health professional.
-The practicum provides an opportunity for students to practice the concepts, strategies, and skills from the classroom environment in a real-world setting with an experienced preceptor at a host organization.
-According to the Council on Education for Public Health (CEPH), the applied practicum experience should be mutually beneficial to the host organization and the student.
+An applied practice experience (APEx) is also known as a practicum, internship, or externship.
+It is an essential part of a student’s public health training as they develop into a new public health professional.
+The APEx provides an opportunity for students to practice the concepts, strategies, and skills from the classroom environment in a real-world setting with an experienced preceptor at a host organization.
+According to the Council on Education for Public Health (CEPH), the applied practice experience should be mutually beneficial to the host organization and the student.
+APExs are available for both graduate and undergraduate students.

 735